You’re obviously aware you need a website and you are probably reading this as a result of one, or a combination, of the following reasons:

 Although you have answered these questions and you have a list of website features, you might be missing some that you didn’t even know existed.

 Take time to look at other company’s websites.
-Start by looking at market leading competitor websites and see what features they include in their sites.
+Start by looking at market-leading competitor websites and see what features they include in their sites.
 Do you need to include these and are they useful to your customers?
-Then look at some big brands and make notes how they have designed their sites to create a good user experience.
+Then look at some big brands and make notes about how they have designed their sites to create a good user experience.
+Many big, industry-leading companies are using responsive web-designs trends in 2021, so you need to make sure you are up to date with web-design trends in 2021.

 We’re not saying copy these features and layouts.
 The last thing you want is a website that doesn’t stand out or showcase your brand.
 Use these features and layouts to strengthen your foundations and build an easy to use website.